 - Since they are very unsophisticated planning has been very challenging.
 We have implemented revocable living trusts and other foundational documents.

 - We transferred $10 Million to an IGNĪT PLAN ™ that will leave income for children and grandchildren.
 Ted has not sold the stock yet but has already saved $100 K of income tax and he has five more years of carry forward left.
 We also got most of the $10 Million out of the estate which will save the family close to $4 Million.

 - There’s more to do but we’re taking it slowly.

 Widower to Remarry Soon.
 Needs Cash, but Most of Net Worth in Retirement Plan

-SITUATION: Frank is a recently retired 58-year-old widower.
-Most of Frank’s $12 million net worth is wrapped up in his retirement plan.
-As a result, he faces both income and estate tax issues since he must make IRA withdrawals in order to live.
-Frank has three children and two young grandchildren–and he is considering getting remarried soon.
-While Frank doesn’t live lavishly, he still requires a large amount of cash to net what he needs.
-SOLUTION:
+SITUATION: Frank is a 58-year-old widower and has recently retired.
+Most of his $12 Million of net worth is in his retirement plan and he faces both income and estate tax issues since he must make IRA withdrawals in order to live.
+He has three children and two young grandchildren and he is considering re-marrying soon.
+While he doesn’t live lavishly, he still requires a large amount of cash to net what he needs.

-- We created an LLC to own Frank’s two small investment properties.
-Frank will function as the manager of the LLC.
+- We have created an LLC to own his two small investment properties.
+Frank will be the manager of the LLC.

-- We helped Frank’s LLC create a profit-sharing plan enabling Frank to roll his IRA into the profit-sharing plan.
-The profit-sharing plan buys an insurance policy, which pays annual premiums for six years and consumes most of Franks’ funds.
+- His LLC has created a profit sharing plan and Frank will roll his IRA into the profit sharing plan.
+The profit sharing plan buys an insurance policy, paying premiums for six years and consuming most of his funds.